usds/us-forms-system/docs/getting-started/tutorial.md

 - [Step 10: Add specific data constraints and validation](#step-10-add-specific-data-constraints-and-validation)
 - [Review](#review)

+### Step 1: Install the starter app

-The first step to building a form using the US Forms System is to install our starter app.
+The the fastest way to start building a form using the US Forms System library is to install the US Forms System Starter App.
 The starter app includes the initial files, configuration, build process, and web server you need to start building your form immediately.
-It's the fastest way to start learning how to use the library.

-If you haven't already followed these [installation instructions](creating-a-new-application-with-the-us-forms-system-starter-app.md), complete those steps first and then come back here!
+For installation instructions, see "[Creating a new application with the US Forms System Starter App](creating-a-new-application-with-the-us-forms-system-starter-app.md)."

 ### Step 2: Get familiar with the form config